 Steps to set up a sandbox environment and Visual Studio Code

 Go through the following steps to set up a sandbox environment.
-With the preview you get sample code that compiles and runs with just a few commands.
+With this you get sample code that compiles and runs with just a few commands.

 - Sign up for a Dynamics 365 Business Central sandbox.